Viking River Cruise: Paris & the Heart of Normandy

 Rue Cler Paris Map

 You may have asked yourself "where were they walking to" in those previous images above?
-We were on our way to Rue Cler in the 7th arrondissement, to eat breakfast at Le Petit Cler
+We were on our way to Rue Cler in the 7th arrondissement, to eat breakfast at Le Petit Cler.
+We had discovered this restaurant during our trip research, and decided that this was where we wanted to start our day.

-To view their menu on the YELP website, click here.
+If you are interested, click here to view their menu on the YELP website.
 The food was very good and the sidewalk cafe vibe was great.
+The menu is a celebration of classic French cuisine, featuring fresh, high-quality ingredients.

 Rue Cler, in the 7th arrondissement is one of the best market streets in Paris.
 You will find a wonderful selection of specialty food stores, pastry shops, butchers, delicatessens, cheese specialists, fishmongers, greengrocers, chocolate shops and cafés.
 Most of the street is a pedestrian area and still has its original cobblestones.